 If you or someone you love was sexually assaulted during an Uber/Lyft ride in New Jersey, you may have the right to pursue legal action against both the driver and, in some cases, the rideshare company itself.
-These cases involve complex questions of corporate liability, insurance coverage, and survivor protections—and they deserve to be handled with care and legal precision.
+These cases involve complex questions of corporate liability, insurance coverage, and survivor protections—and they deserve to be handled with care and legal precision by a dedicated law firm.
+A New Jersey rideshare sexual assault lawyer from Brach Eichler Injury Lawyers can help you.

 Can I Sue Uber or Lyft After a Sexual Assault?

 Yes.
 If you were sexually assaulted during a ride, you may be able to pursue a lawsuit against both the driver and the rideshare company.
-Uber and Lyft may be held liable in New Jersey courts if they:
+Rideshare services like Uber and Lyft may be held liable and held accountable in New Jersey courts if they:

 - Failed to conduct proper background checks